remarcmij/promise-demo/README.md

     etc.
     ```

+    In the output of the examples can be observed that all promises are created within the lifetime of the `main()` function.
+After `main()` has run (synchronously) to completion, no new promises are created.
+Thereafter only microtasks can still be (asynchronously) executing.

 This YouTube video by Lydia Hallie, discussing the JavaScript event loop and where microtasks fit in may help to further your understanding:

 - [JavaScript Visualized - Event Loop, Web APIs, (Micro)task Queue](https://www.youtube.com/watch?v=eiC58R16hb8)